10usr/container_workshop/lab4.md

 We've learned how to:
 -   Understand images and layers.
--   Understand Docker image namespacing.
+-   Understand container image namespacing.
 -   Search and download images.

 [back](container_workshop.md)